 File your LLC paperwork with the state.
 A Certificate of Organization is a document that, once approved, makes your business a legal LLC in the state.
 You’ll need to complete the form, pay a filing fee, and submit it to the Secretary of State.

 Filing official government documents like this can be intimidating for many people, which is why we’re here.
-With our business formation plans, we handle the filing for your LLC in Connecticut to make sure it’s done quickly the first time.
+With our business formation services, we handle the filing for your LLC in Connecticut to make sure it’s done quickly the first time.
 But, although we can handle this for you, we’ll show you how the process works below.

 To create your LLC in Connecticut, you’ll need to file a Certificate of Organization with the Connecticut Secretary of State and pay a filing fee.
 You can submit the paperwork by mail or online.
 To complete the documents, you’ll need to know the following information: